3 Ways to Securely Wipe an External Hard Drive Clean on Mac

 - Select the disk or volume in the list on the left panel.

-- Choose a file system you want to which you want to format your external drive.
-E.g. for a flash drive, it's usually FAT.
+- Choose a file system to which you want to format your external drive.
+E.g. for a flash drive, it's usually FAT32.

 - Next, click the "Security Options" button at the bottom.

-- Here you can specify how securely you want to wipe the drive, move to "Most Secure" if you are paranoid as this option overwrites more times to the disk space.
-Of course, it tends to be slower.
+- Here you can specify how securely you want to wipe the drive, move to "Most Secure" if you are paranoid because this option overwrites more times to the disk space.
+The drawback is that the process tends to be slower.